lg/cloudy-gamer/README.md

 1. Start the server locally using `python -m SimpleHTTPServer 8000`
 1. Go to http://127.0.0.1:8000

+# BETA: Automated CloudyGamer provisioning of machine

+A beta feature right now is to not even manually set up the EC2 image (Azure hasn't been tested yet).
+Starting from the base Windows Server 2016 image from Amazon, running the `cloudygamer.psm1` script [here](cloudygamer.psm1) will set everything up for you.
+Use it this way:

+1. Create a new Windows Server 2016 machine on EC2
+1. Log in as Administrator using Microsoft Remotge Desktop
+1. Open up the Windows PowerShell ISE, go to the File menu, select New, and paste the contents of `cloudygamer.psm1` into there
+1. Save the file onto the Administrator's Desktop as `cloudygamer.psm1`
+1. Open up a new Administrator PowerShell and run the following, replacing `<PASSWORD>` with a new password to set for the new user account

+    New-Item -ItemType directory -Path "$Env:ProgramFiles\WindowsPowerShell\Modules\CloudyGamer" -Force
+    Copy-Item "$Home\Desktop\cloudygamer.psm1" -Destination "$Env:ProgramFiles\WindowsPowerShell\Modules\CloudyGamer\" -Force

+    Import-Module CloudyGamer
+    New-CloudyGamerInstall -Password "<PASSWORD>"

+This will create a new `cloudygamer` user on the machine, assign it administrator privileges, set up a startup script and then reboot.
+For the next 15-30 minutes, the machine will keep installing stuff and rebooting (read the [cloudygamer.psm1](cloudygamer.psm1) script for details).
+Going forward, always log into the machine as the `cloudygamer` user.
+To manually see the status look at the contents of the `c:\cloudygamer\installer.txt` file.
+You'll know the provisioning is complete when you see the status `All done!` and `Get-Job` returns `Completed`.

+If there is a failure provisioning the machine, use the `Get-Job` PowerShell command to see the job IDs, and then use the `Receive-Job` command to see the output of all commands.

 # Future

 Ideally in the future we'll have support for: